All About Herbs: List of Herbs and Their Uses

 Medicinal Herbs

 • A decoction is used to create herbal remedies from plant parts like roots, bark, and berries.
 The decoction is needed because it aggressively extracts all of the ingredients required to receive its natural benefits.
-The general method used in decoction usually involves heating the plant material and cold water, bringing it to a boil and simmering it for about 20 to 40 minutes to generate a decoction.
+The general method used in decoction usually involves heating the plant material and cold water, bringing it to a boil, and simmering it for about 20 to 40 minutes to generate a decoction.

-A Few Herbs and their Uses
+A Few Herbs and Their Uses

-Basil
+1. Basil

-Also called great basil, a culinary herb, their leaves are commonly used in cooking, though some people eat the leaves raw.
+Also called great basil, a culinary herb, its leaves are commonly used in cooking, though some people eat the leaves raw.
 At the same time, Holy basil tastes spicy and bitter and is an excellent home remedy for cough and cold.
-However, you can incorporate holy basil in many ways into your daily life, especially herbal tea.
+However, you can incorporate holy basil in many ways into your daily life, especially in herbal tea.

-Coriander
+2. Coriander

-Uses of Herbs
+Uses of herbs

-Coriander is an annual herb, commonly known as Chinese parsley, dhania or cilantro.
+Coriander is an annual herb, commonly known as Chinese parsley, dhania, or cilantro.
 All parts of the coriander are edible, but the fresh leaves and the dried seeds are an integral part of cooking, mainly as seasoning.

-Chamomile
+3. Chamomile

-Plants Benefits
+Plants benefits

 Chamomile is one of the most common herbs, and it is said that it takes away fatigue and pain.
 The oil from the flowers is used to relieve many pains and aches, including joint cramps.
 Chamomile tea is also helpful in healing migraines or headaches.

-Poppy
+4. Poppy

-Vegan Remedies
+Vegan remedies

 Poppy helps to soothe coughs and induce sleep—the petals of the poppy help in treating asthma, bronchitis, and whooping cough.

-Sage
+5. Sage

-Sage is helpful for headaches, hoarseness and cough.
+Sage is helpful for headaches, hoarseness, and cough.
 It is one of the best-known remedies for tonsillitis and sore throats.
 When mixed with honey, this herb stimulates menstrual flow.

-Primrose
+6. Primrose

 Primrose, quite a sedative, induces rest and sleep by lessening tension.
 A mixture of the root taken in spoonful doses is efficient in healing headaches.

-Rosemary
+7. Rosemary

-Rosemary Herb
+Rosemary herb

-Feverfew
+8. Feverfew

-Benefits of Natural Remedies
+Benefits of natural remedies

 Feverfew is said to be quite effective for treating migraine headaches and fevers.
 It may also help ease diseases like arthritis.

-Lavender
+9. Lavender

 Known for its fragrance and often used in therapeutic baths to reduce stress, lavender prevents fainting and eases nausea.
 It can also lower blood pressure.

-Vervain
+10. Vervain

-Uses of Herbs
+Uses of herbs vervain

-Said to be a good remedy for coughs and colds — the vervain aids against the wheezing and shortness of breath that comes with fevers.
+Said to be a good remedy for coughs and colds, the vervain aids against the wheezing and shortness of breath that comes with fevers.

 Subscribe to Our Newsletter